| For centuries, people used and continue

 Dreaming of amber is said to indicate an upcoming voyage.

-Scientific Properties: Amber is not
+Scientific Properties:

-pine trees common about 40-50 millions years old.
+fossilized resin of pine trees common about 40-50 millions years old.

-Has pyroelectric properties (i.e. rub it and produces
+Has pyroelectric properties (i.e. rub

-Hardness: 4 on the Moh's Hardness Scale
+Hardness: 4 on the Moh's Hardness

 Found all over the world, including Mexico, the Dominican Republic, and Borneo.

-The most valued Amber usually comes from the Baltic
+The most valued Amber usually comes

 The most extensive deposits of Baltic Amber are found in the blue muds of the Sambian